farismismar/eesc7v86-fall22/README.md

 # Machine Learning in Wireless Communications

-This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel with Rayleigh fading and QPSK symbols.
-Currently, the precoder is set to the identity matrix.
+This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel with Rayleigh fading and both QAM and QPSK symbols (Gray coded).

-Several channel operations are performed: channel estimation, channel equalization, quantization, and symbol detection.
+Several channel operations are performed: channel estimation, channel equalization, and symbol detection.

-Channel estimation is performed through the use of least squares and linear regression machine learning technique.
+Channel estimation is performed through the use of least squares and linear minimum mean squared error (L-MMSE) estimation formulas.

 Channel equalization is performed through the choices of zero forcing and minimum mean squared error (MMSE) equalizers.

-The current quantization supported at the moment is $b = 1$ (besides no quantization or $b = \inf$).

 Symbol detection is performed through four different algorithms: 1) maximum likelihood 2) unsupervised learning 3) fully connected deep neural networks and 4) ensemble learning.

-Statistics reported are the channel estimation mean squared error, symbol error rate, bit error rate, and block error rate.
+Statistics reported are the channel estimation mean squared error, signal to noise ratio (both TX and RX), Eb/N0 (both TX and RX), symbol error rate per stream, bit error rate per stream, and block error rate.

 ## Citation